Children have the option of bringing a packed lunch to school or having a hot school meal. All meals are eaten in the school hall.

 Please follow the link below to order meals and see the menus.

-Children are entitled to Free School Meals if their parents, carers or guardians receive any of the following:
+From September 2014 all children in Reception, Year 1 and Y2 will be entitled to a free school meal.
+Older cildren are entitled to Free School Meals if their parents, carers or guardians receive any of the following:

 If you have any general questions about free school meals, please ask us at the Office or send an email.